mkysoft/uid64/README.md

 UID-64 server specific random unique number generator.

 UID-64 contains version, server id, ticks and counter for exact ticks.
 You can change begin date for ticks so, you can create less UID-64.
+# Installation
+You can import package with [abapGit](https://github.com/larshp/abapGit) or [SAPlink](https://github.com/sapmentors/SAPlink) to your SAP system.